dwhitacre/easy-twitch-bot/README.md

 Returns the current state. ie `id`

-`add(storageName, storageType, storageDef)`
+`add(storageName, storageType, storageDef, StorageClass)`

 Adds a storage of the specific type from the definition.
 This does not init it, just adds it to the manager.
+Can be used to add external storage classes.

 - `storageName` - string, uniq storage name
 - `storageType` - string, defaults to what is set in config
-- `storageDef` - object, object for storage creation if needed
+- `storageDef` - object, object for storage creation if needed, defaults to `{}`
+- `StorageClass` - class, if storage type if unknown and a class is defined here, a new instance of this will be added to the storage manager. see `storage` section below for more info on best practice impl of said class

 `get(storageName)`